onqtam/headjack/docs/why/14_ECONOMICS.md

 > "Mazzucato refrains from providing a fleshed out valuetheory of her own; however, her clear goal is that economists and governments alike to cease viewing value as a purely subjective and individualistic measure." - [Mariana Mazzucato Has Reinvigorated the Most Important Battle in Economics, Palladium Magazine](https://www.palladiummag.com/2019/11/21/mariana-mazzucato-has-reinvigorated-the-most-important-battle-in-economics/)

+Roland Coase
+The nature of the firm
+higher trust because of reputation & accountability => easier to "hire" others also onboarding is easier if everything is out in the open - including the best materials to onboard someone and get him up to speed + building coherence with others